Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Experimental Results

-For MNIST in Figures~\ref{fig:mnist_bench_traintime} and \ref{fig:mnist_bench_infertime}, PrivateDFL trains in $820.97$ seconds for IID and $730.81$ seconds for non-IID.
-Deep baselines are far slower.
-GoogLeNet requires $23127.31$ seconds with DP-SGD and $21545.07$ seconds with RDP.
-ResNet50 requires $21656.82$ and $21768.85$ seconds.
-AlexNet exceeds $16000$ seconds, and Vision Transformer requires between $7684.12$ and $8384.22$ seconds.
-At inference, PrivateDFL reaches $11.16$ milliseconds, while the deep models range from $756$ to $1338$ milliseconds.
-These findings are consistent with the accuracy comparison and indicate a favorable speed–utility profile on image data.
+For MNIST (Figures~\ref{fig:mnist_bench_traintime} and \ref{fig:mnist_bench_infertime}), PrivateDFL completes training in $820.97$ seconds for IID and $730.81$ seconds for non-IID.
+Deep baselines are dramatically slower: GoogLeNet requires $23127.31$ seconds with DP-SGD and $21545.07$ seconds with RDP; ResNet50 requires $21656.82$ and $21768.85$ seconds; AlexNet exceeds $16000$ seconds; and Vision Transformer requires between $7684.12$ and $8384.22$ seconds.
+At inference, PrivateDFL reaches $11.16$ milliseconds, whereas the deep models range between $756$ and $1338$ milliseconds.

-For ISOLET in Figures~\ref{fig:isolet_bench_traintime} and \ref{fig:isolet_bench_infertime}, PrivateDFL trains in $311.71$ seconds for IID and $79.60$ seconds for non-IID.
-RNN baselines with DP require more than $1680$ seconds, TCN requires more than $1820$ seconds, and Transformer requires more than $800$ seconds.
-Inference latency widens the gap.
-PrivateDFL completes inference in $1.98$ milliseconds, whereas sequential baselines require from $83$ to $216$ milliseconds.
-These outcomes show that PrivateDFL scales efficiently for speech like signals under the same privacy requirements.
+For ISOLET (Figures~\ref{fig:isolet_bench_traintime} and \ref{fig:isolet_bench_infertime}), PrivateDFL completes training in $311.71$ seconds for IID and $79.60$ seconds for non-IID.
+RNN baselines with DP require more than $1680$ seconds, TCN exceeds $1820$ seconds, and Transformer exceeds $800$ seconds.
+Inference latency further diverges: PrivateDFL requires only $1.98$ milliseconds, whereas sequential baselines require between $83$ and $216$ milliseconds.

-For UCI-HAR in Figures~\ref{fig:ucihar_bench_traintime} and \ref{fig:ucihar_bench_infertime}, PrivateDFL trains in $124.85$ seconds for IID and $92.95$ seconds for non-IID.
-TabTransformer requires about $1007$ seconds, TabNet requires about $480$ seconds, and both DNN and DCN exceed $400$ seconds.
-At inference, PrivateDFL achieves $4.19$ milliseconds, while TabTransformer requires $344$ to $346$ milliseconds, DNN requires $428$ to $471$ milliseconds, and TabNet requires $68$ to $88$ milliseconds.
-Together with the accuracy results in Figure~\ref{fig:ucihar_bench_acc}, this confirms that PrivateDFL maintains strong utility for sensor data with markedly lower runtime.
+For UCI-HAR (Figures~\ref{fig:ucihar_bench_traintime} and \ref{fig:ucihar_bench_infertime}), PrivateDFL trains in $124.85$ seconds for IID and $92.95$ seconds for non-IID.
+TabTransformer requires approximately $1007$ seconds, TabNet around $480$ seconds, and both DNN and DCN exceed $400$ seconds.
+At inference, PrivateDFL achieves $4.19$ milliseconds, while TabTransformer requires $344$--$346$ milliseconds, DNN requires $428$--$471$ milliseconds, and TabNet requires $68$--$88$ milliseconds.

-These timing results complement the accuracy analysis and motivate the energy evaluation that follows, where we examine whether the same advantages persist in power constrained deployments.
+These timing results complement the accuracy analysis and motivate the energy evaluation that follows, where we examine whether the same advantages persist under power constraints.

-Building on the runtime analysis, Figure~\ref{fig:bench_energy} reports energy use for PrivateDFL and differentially private baselines on MNIST, ISOLET, and UCI-HAR under IID and non-IID partitions.
-The pattern mirrors the time and accuracy results.
-PrivateDFL reaches the same privacy budgets at much lower energy cost.
+Building on the runtime analysis, Figure~\ref{fig:bench_energy} reports the energy consumption of PrivateDFL and differentially private baseline models on MNIST, ISOLET, and UCI-HAR under IID and non-IID partitions.
+The trends closely follow the accuracy and timing results: PrivateDFL consistently meets the same privacy budgets with substantially lower energy overhead.